MikoAL/Lucid/MarkDowns/Method.md

 And all these have two types of info stored in them
 - Episodic
 - Semantic

+For semantic memory, I have chosen a "keyword dictionary" solution.
+Very much inspired by the ["Lorebook"](https://rentry.co/SillyT_Lorebook#scope-and-purpose) concept of having keywords that when mentioned, gives an explanation of what it means.
+The difference between lorebooks and my keyword dictionary lies in the fact that the keyword dictionary updates itself, instead of having to be hand made.

+# Episodic-Memory

+For episodic memory, it it a WIP.
+Below is basically all the info I have on episodic memories.

 https://www.medicalnewstoday.com/articles/types-of-memory

 # Choosing-Memory-to-Store
 Choosing which part of a state should be stored, the first thing that may come to mind is to store everything, I mean it is a computer, right?
 While that may makes sense at first glance, it will create the problem of clutter for the AI's memory.
 We can still keep a log of what happened, but it will not be the main part of the memory storing system.

 Humans usually stores a few types of situations:
 - highly emotional situations